Matthew Hilliar

-I am a first year instructor for the York Electrical Institute apprenticeship program and have been a proud member of IBEW Local 229 since 2009.
-After being Honorably Discharged from the U.S.M.C. in 2003, I attended Thaddeus Stevens College of Technology.
-I completed my Associates Degree for HVAC/R in 2005.
-While attending school and beyond, I worked for several electrical contractors as an apprentice.
-I completed my apprenticeship with IBEW Local 229 in 2012.
-I am currently employed as a foreman with I.B.
-Abel Inc. I continue my education with journeyman classes through the electrical training ALLIANCE and the National Electrical Contractors Association (NECA).
+I am a first year instructor for the York Electrical Institute apprenticeship program and have been a proud member of IBEW Local 229 since 2001.
+I worked for several electrical contractors as an apprentice and journeyman.
+I completed my apprenticeship with IBEW Local 229 in 2001.
+I continue my education with journeyman classes through the electrical training ALLIANCE and the National Electrical Contractors Association (NECA).

 Joel Kauffman